Slap-kommerce/new-cms-component/README.md

 ⋅Tablet - 640px  (width) <br>
 ⋅Mobile - 350px  (width) <br>

-2. Create a preview component for the CMS view of the above component
+2. Create a secondary view of the above component that will be used to preview live changes to component props in the CMS.

-3.
+3. Create a menu entry component that contains the fields or buttons that when